College Factual by our College Data Analytics Team

 Waterville, Maine

 You’ll join some of the best and brightest minds around if you attend Colby College.
 The school came in at #5 for the Schools Highly Focused on Conservation Major in the New England Region.
-This small school is located in Waterville, Maine, and it awarded 46 ’s conservation degrees in 2020-2021.
+Colby College is located in Waterville, Maine and, has a small student population.
+In 2021-2022, this school awarded 52 ’s conservation degrees to qualified students.

 6